-1) Content is not as important as Pronunciation or Fluency
+1. Content is not as important as Pronunciation or Fluency

-2) You are not expected to explain every detail within the image
+2. You are not expected to explain every detail within the image

 The image that carries a lot of information within, you need to explain the overview of it.
 There is no need to explain every detail mentioned in the image.
 You are expected to focus on the striking features or the features that can be distinguished.

-3) Try to speak more than 30 seconds.
+3. Try to speak more than 30 seconds.

 Test takers are expected to speak more than 25s if you are after 65+ and speak more than 30s if you are after 79+.
-Content is not as much important as pronunciation or fluency; however, it must be relevant to the graph.
+Content is not as important as pronunciation or fluency; however, it must be relevant to the graph.

-4) Organize your description of the image
+4. Organize your description of the image

 Description should cover “Introduction + main body + conclusion”.
 Each image is different, but you can use a 4-sentence structure which will work for most images.

-5) Types of Images
+5. Types of Images

 There are different types of images including in Describe Image Section, including bar-charts, line-charts, pie-charts, tables, maps and pictures.

-6) Focus more effort in Describe Image
+7. Focus more effort in Describe Image

 Describe Images has the highest weight in Speaking Module and it is followed by Retell Lecture, so please focus more effort on this section if you are lacking scores in Speaking module.

-The best way to improve is to practise all of Describe Images questions within the study pack, including Six Main categories Bar Chart, Pie Chart, Flow Chart, Table, Line Chart as well as random images.
+The best way to improve is to practice all of Describe Images questions within the study pack, including Six Main categories Bar Chart, Pie Chart, Flow Chart, Table, Map, Line Chart as well as random images.
 When you practice, work hard at improving three assessable elements: pronunciation, fluency and content.
 Use the “Introduction + Main Body + Conclusion” Structure to organise your ideas, and practice to a point where it sounds natural and fluent.